-- Reliable – Hiring a third-party registered agent service means your business will always receive important documents in a timely fashion.
+- Reliable: Hiring a third-party registered agent service means your business will always receive essential documents in a timely fashion.

-- Private – Statutory agent services are a great option if you work from home or have other reasons for not making your business address or other contact information public.
-Having a registered agent to receive service of legal process can also eliminate the risk of embarrassing interactions, like getting served a summons in front of potential clients.
+- Private: RA services are a great option if you work from home or have other reasons for not making your contact information public.
+Having a registered agent to receive service of legal process documents can also eliminate the risk of embarrassing interactions, like getting served a summons in front of potential clients.

-- Flexible – A registered agent service can allow you to operate a business in a state where you do not have a physical address during normal business hours.
-This is helpful for businesses that are largely online or that travel around (e.g., a food truck).
+- Flexible: A registered agent service can allow you to operate a business in a state where you do not have a physical address during normal business hours.
+This flexibility is helpful for businesses that are primarily online or that travel around, like a food truck.

 Cons of Registered Agent Services

 The cons of hiring a registered agent service include:

 - Expensive: Hiring a registered agent service costs more than doing it yourself or having a friend or family member serve as your agent.

 - Requires additional paperwork: Using a statutory agent service requires you to sign up and pay for a service.